Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/tensorflow.md

 ...
 ```

-Once the model have been trained you can export the whole computational graph
+Once the model have been trained you can export the whole computational
-and the trained weights with `tf.saved_model`.
-In order to do that you have
+graph and the trained weights with `tf.saved_model`.
+To do that you have
-to define your model's signature:
+to define your models signature:

 ```python
 signature_map = {